Welcome to the OISRA Alpine Sportsmanship Program!

 Awards are made within each league, honoring the top group of exceptional sportspersons, with special acknowledgement going to the top boy and top girl in the league.

 It's important to note that exceptional sportsmanship has been integral in OISRA since its inception.
 There's some kind of magic when you blend our high school athletes, our coaches, and our history of promoting fairness and inclusiveness on a ski mountain.
 We're all about sportsmanship.
 Now, with our Sportsmanship Program, we have a program to celebrate it.

 Henry Bendinelli first witnessed the exemplary sportsmanship while watching his grandchildren race for The Dalles in about 2008.
 At that time, an idea struck him...
 Racing winners receive lots of accolades, yet those exhibiting exceptional sportsmanship go unrecognized.
 That just didn't seem right.
 You see, Henry hails from an era when skiing was a courteous and civil, even dignified, sport.
 Many things about our sport have changed since Henry started skiing in 1938 - more crowded, more pressurized, less personable.

 Henry came to the OISRA in 2010 with a proposal that we implement a Sportsmanship Program.
 (His vision actually includes promoting civility and graciousness throughout skiing, but we at OISRA are limited to a small, but wonderful, niche.)

 Randy Hewitt and the Mt.
 Hood League pioneered the Sportsmanship Program in 2010--and the rest is history.
-The program has been implemented successfully in both the Nordic and Alpine divisions across the entire state.
+The program has been implemented successfully in Alpine divisions across the entire state.